Supriya-Suresh/ToDoApplication/README.md

 1. Display the list existing tasks
 2. Add and Edit tasks
-3. Automatically delets the completed tasks and does not show up in the lists of tasks
+3. Automatically delete's the completed tasks and does not show up in the lists of tasks

 Validation: